lenincompres/DOM.js/README.md

 ### Classes

-You can set up the class attribute of the element passing a string to replace the content of the class tribute.
+You can set up the class attribute of the element passing a string to replace its content.

 ```javascript
 myElement.set({